maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 We have decreased the accuracy of 'snap to desktop' to make it easier to align icons on the home screen; previously it would be quite tedious to get them aligned.
-The time is takes to show a loading preview screen for an application is also decreased.
+The time is takes to show a loading preview screen for an application was also decreased.
 See `hildon-desktop PR #6
 <https://github.com/maemo-leste/hildon-desktop/pull/6>`_

-Orientationlock Applet
+Orientation-lock Applet
 ----------------------

 The orientation lock applet installed into the wrong path, causing it to not